ek775/GlyBot/README.md

 docker build . -t glybot:myassistant
 ```

-4. Run the container and open in browser
+4. Run the config file with docker compose:

 ```
-docker container run -d -p 8501:8501 glybot:myassistant
+docker compose up
 ```

 Access the application by going to http://localhost:8501/